PricelessToolkit/SOILSENS-V5W/README.md

 | 9 min         | 54.902                 |

 > [!NOTE]
-> By default, the timer is set to 1 Hour.
+> Default time interval is 1 Hour.
 Reducing the time interval will result in increased energy consumption.

 # DIY